-- Diversity, Equity and Inclusion: We are committed to promoting diversity in our workforce and to taking steps to support equity and inclusion for all. - Gender As of the Record Date, women represented 30% of the Board and 43% of our Executive Committee.
-As of June 1, 2021 (the most recent measurement date), women comprised 49% of our overall workforce and 36% of our leadership (Vice President level and above). - Racial and Ethnic As of June 1, 2021 (the most recent measurement date), 42% of our U.S. workforce identified as a non-minority, 20% identified as a minority, and 38% did not identify.
-As of the same date, 46% of our U.S. leadership (Vice President level and above) identified as a non-minority, 11% identified as a minority, and 43% did not identify.
+We are committed to promoting diversity in our workforce and to taking steps to support equity and inclusion for all.

+- Gender Women represent 67% of our Class II director nominees to serve until the 2026 Annual Meeting of Shareholders.
+As of the Record Date, women represented 33% of the Board and 38% of our Executive Committee.
+As of September 26, 2022 (the most recent measurement date and based on self-identified information), women comprised 51% of our overall workforce and 28% of our leadership (Vice President level and above). - Racial and Ethnic As of the Record Date (based on self-identified information), 67% of our Board identifies as non-minority, 22% identifies as minority, and 11% did not identify.
+As of September 26, 2022 (the most recent measurement date and based on self-identified information), 67% of our US workforce identifies as non-minority, 32% identifies as minority, and 1% did not identify.
+As of the same date, 83% of our US leadership (Vice President level and above) identifies as non-minority, and 17% identifies as minority.

 We will continue to measure and share our diversity statistics in the future.
 We expect to continue to enhance our Board, leadership and workforce diversity, advance the development of diverse talent, and ensure diverse succession plans in our employee workforce, leadership and our Board.
-In 2021, we launched several new Employee Resource Groups ("ERGs") with the aim of fostering a sense of community and cultural awareness among our employees.
-Our current ERGs include groups supporting female employees, working caregivers and Hispanic/Latinx colleagues.
+In 2022, our Employee Resource Groups ("ERGs") met routinely with the aim of fostering a sense of community and cultural awareness among our employees.
+Our current ERGs include groups supporting female employees, working caregivers, and Hispanic/Latinx colleagues.
+Most recently, in February 2023, we announced the creation of a new ERG, BEING (Black Employees of Insmed Networking Group).

+In 2022, we established an Inclusion Council that acts as an advisor to the Chief People Strategy Officer and senior leadership on our general strategy related to diversity, equity, inclusion, and belonging.
 In addition, we are committed to equitable pay for all employees and use industry benchmarks and annual compensation reviews to ensure a fair and bias-free compensation system.